Sherry or Port wine?

 There are five main differences when comparing the traditional red port with traditional Sherry:

 Grapes can be red or white for Port.
 White grapes can be used, such as Malvasia, Arinto, Rabigato, Gouveio, Viosinho, and other less common grapes.
 However, the main grapes used are red, such as Touriga Nacional, Touriga Franca, Tinta Roriz, Tinta Barroca and other less common ones.
 They can use more than 50 types of grapes.

 Whereas for the wine to have the D.O.
 Sherry, they must only use 3 white grapes, Palomino, Pedro Ximénez, and Moscatel de Alejandría.
-Palomino is the most common grape, comprising 95% of all vines in the region.
+Palomino is the most common grape, comprising 95% of all vines in this wine region (Marco de Jerez).

 Nowadays you can find dry white port which still contains a slight amount of residual sugar.

 Sweetness differences between these two fortified wines

 Therefore, this brings up another difference in the range of sweetness spectrum.
 While Sherry can range from extremely dry (<5g/L residual sugar) to one of the sweetest wines of the world (Pedro Ximénez), traditional port always contains residual sugar.

 Alcohol content difference between Port and Sherry wine

 The alcohol in Port is usually higher, ranging from 19-21%.